How to Turn Your LLC Into an S Corp

 If you’re the sole owner of your business, you don’t need to do anything.

-If ownership of your business is shared, however, you’ll want to review and revise your Operating Agreement to reflect the changes in ownership and compensation structures that come with S Corp tax treatment.
+If your business has more than one owner, you’ll want to review and revise your Operating Agreement to reflect the changes in ownership and compensation structures that come with S Corp tax treatment.
+(This also has implications for setting payroll.
+Contact us to discuss the details of your situation.)

 Closing Thoughts